robfatland/zero2x/Z2JH/README.md

 ```

+Using the portal interface: The other approach to checking in on the resources and tagging them.

+Tag the RG.

-Next let's make a directory with a familiar name, go there, and create an ssh key pair.
+Next make a directory with a familiar name, go there, create an ssh key pair.

 ```